Ohio Concussion Law

 - Must be immediately removed from play;

 - They cannot return to activities that day;

 - Prior to returning to any youth sports activity, a physician’s note clearing them for participation must be presented to the youth sports organization or agency.

 If a youth sports organization, coach, referee, official, or instructor is knowingly not compliant with the Return to Play law, including training requirements and removal from play requirements, they could face civil liability should a child become injured due to their failure to follow the law.
-Furthermore, leagues, coaches, referees, officials, and/or officials who fail to follow the law may be rendered ineligible to participate in ATPD programs and/or to use ATPD facilities.
+Furthermore, leagues, coaches, referees, officials, and/or officials who fail to follow the law may be rendered ineligible to participate in APD programs and/or to use APD facilities.